Mariners vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Yankees: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Seattle Mariners and Teoscar Hernandez will hit the field against Billy McKinney and the New York Yankees at Yankee Stadium on Wednesday, with the first pitch at 7:05 PM ET.
+Anthony Rizzo and the New York Yankees square off against Julio Rodriguez and the Seattle Mariners on Thursday at 7:05 PM ET, in the final of a three-game series at Yankee Stadium.

-The Mariners are -175 moneyline favorites in this matchup against the Yankees (+145).
-The contest's total has been set at 7.5 runs.
+The Yankees are -120 moneyline favorites in this matchup against the Mariners (+100).
+The contest's over/under has been set at 7.5 runs.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.